 - Polymyxin B

 Together these antibiotics are very effective at defending against a variety of bacteria, preventing infection, and soothing discomfort.
 Neosporin is a great product to have in your first aid kit in case of emergencies.
+Alternative to neosporin for dogs.

 The lotion-like texture makes it easy to apply and creates a protective layer over the wound to prevent bacteria from entering your dog’s body.